Healthy Homes Assessment Hawkes Bay

 Home Assessments Hawkes Bay for Rental Properties

-There are numerous concerns to look over when conducting a home review to determine if your rental property is in compliance with the requirements of the Healthy Homes Standards.
-The most common are:
+There are many concerns you should look for when conducting an home inspection to determine whether your rental property meets the minimal requirements of the Healthy Homes Standard.
+Some examples include:

-The repercussions of not having an Healthy home that is in compliance with regulations under the Residential Tenancies Act and consequently being on the wrong side of a tenancy solutions ruling could be significant for landlords and property managers.
-For specialist advice, call now and schedule your rental property home assessment.
+The repercussions of not having an Healthy home in relation to The Residential Tenancies Act and consequently being on the wrong side of a tenant solutions ruling can have a significant impact for property managers and landlords.
+For expert guidance, contact us now and schedule your rental properties home assessment.

 home assessments for rental properties